Armed merchantman: Armed merchant cruisers

 The armed merchant cruisers (AMC) of the British Royal Navy were employed for convoy protection against enemy warships.
 They ultimately proved to have limited value and many, particularly ocean liners, were later converted into troopships, a role for which they were more suited.
 Documentary evidence quoted by the BBC researched from the early stages of the First World War suggests that the express liners had greater speed than most warships (few warships of the period could exceed 21 knots), which made them suitable as AMCs.
 The downside proved to be their high fuel consumption; using them in a purely AMC role would have burned through the Admiralty reserve supplies of steam coal in less than three months.
 The ships were vulnerable to enemy fire because they lacked warship armour, and they used local control of guns rather than director fire-control systems, which reduced their effective fire power.

-A famous AMC of World War I was the British RMS Carmania which, after a battle that caused heavy damage on both sides, sank the German auxiliary cruiser SMS Cap Trafalgar near the Brazilian island of Trinidade in 1914.
+A famous AMC of World War I was the British RMS Carmania which, after a battle that caused heavy damage on both sides, sank the German auxiliary cruiser SMS Cap Trafalgar near the Brazilian island of Trindade in 1914.
 By coincidence, Cap Trafalgar was disguised as Carmania.
 In World War II, HMS Jervis Bay, the sole escort for convoy HX 84 in November 1940, stood off the pocket battleship Admiral Scheer, when the German ship attacked the convoy.
 Though she and five vessels of the convoy were sunk, this enabled the rest of the convoy to escape.
 Her master, Acting Captain Edward Fegen was awarded the Victoria Cross posthumously for his actions.
 Another famous action involving an armed merchant cruiser was the November 1939 battle between HMS Rawalpindi and the German battlecruisers Scharnhorst and Gneisenau.
 Outgunned, the Rawalpindi was quickly sunk.